PennLINC/spatiotemp_dev_plasticity/index.md

 ### Conference Presentations
 - Oral presentation *Developmental Refinement of Spontaneous Activity Varies Across Sensorimotor and Association Cortices* selected for "From the Womb to Wisdom" oral session at The Organization for Human Brain Mapping Annual Meeting, June 2022.
+- Flash talk at the Flux Society Congress, September 2022.
 - Poster accepted at The Society of Biological Psychiatry Annual Meeting, April 2022 as a Travel Awardee.

 ### Cubic Project Directory